 During a fall trek back to the “Outside” (Lower 48) to test the new Trijicon TARS scope system, the first question from my host and renowned Utah predator hunter Cory Lundberg about my relocation was, “Dude, are there coyotes?
 There must be coyotes.”
 More questions came in an unrelenting fury: “What about foxes?
 Are there lynx?
 Can you actually find a wolverine?
 What about the wolves?
 Does anybody even use game calls?
 Can I hunt as a nonresident?”

-After I returned to Alaska, and after a month of Lundberg’s enthusiastic weekly logistical calls, we arrived at the following conclusions: Yes, nonresidents can hunt, and there are significant numbers of coyotes and foxes, and the frequent lynx.
+The Plan After I returned to Alaska, and after a month of Lundberg’s enthusiastic weekly logistical calls, we arrived at the following conclusions: Yes, nonresidents can hunt, and there are significant numbers of coyotes and foxes, and the frequent lynx.

 Amazingly, the cost of a nonresident general hunting license was a mere $88.
 As for wolverines and wolves, a guide is required for nonresidents, and in most cases access to an aircraft would be necessary for success.